How Tall Is Everyone in the White House? An Investigation

 Steve Bannon - former White House chief strategist - 5’11”

 Just as famous as the current members of the Trump administration are those who have already made their — for the most part — messy exits.
 Overall, these numbers seem accurate, though there is much debate over Anthony Scaramucci’s height.
 As Katie McDonough noted at Splinter, pictures of the Mooch next to luggage and Mitt Romney suggest he is shorter than five-eight.
-But if you take a look at the picture below, of him and Sarah Huckabee Sanders awkwardly hugging, the tops of their skulls appear to be at roughly the same height, and since she claims to be five-six and was wearing heels that day, maybe he really is five-eight?
+But if you take a look at the picture below, of him and Sarah Huckabee Sanders awkwardly hugging, the tops of their skulls appear to be at roughly the same height.
+And since she claims to be five-six and was wearing heels that day, maybe he really is five-eight?

 Other Important Characters